 Heat-related injuries and deaths are preventable, and the personal injury attorneys at Dale E. Anstine remind everyone to do their part to stay safe during the peak summer months of heat and sun.
-Protect your loved ones by recognizing the signs of heat illnesses and knowing what to do with these tips:
+Protect your loved ones and your employees by recognizing the signs of heat illnesses and knowing what to do with these tips:

 Heatstroke is the most severe heat-related illness and can lead to death.
 Essentially, heatstroke occurs when the body fails to sweat, and the internal temperature rises.
 Vital organs begin to “cook” causing hot skin, altered mental state, seizures, dizziness, nausea and loss of consciousness.
 The CDC recommends the following actions if someone is suffering from heatstroke:

 - Call 911 immediately.
 Heatstroke is a serious medical condition.

 - Move the person to a cooler place.